Kichura/MCWine/README.md

 ### Recommended Java Version

 It is recommended that you use [AdoptOpenJDK with HotSpot](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot) to allow minecraft to make use of the Shenandoah Garbage Collector.
-For JVM Arguments it is recommended that you use: ```-Xmx3G -XX:+UnlockExperimentalVMOptions -XX:+UseShenandoahGC``` as your arguments instead of default (You can change the RAM of ```-Xmx3G``` value if you want more RAM or less to be used, But depends on your computer's hardware) for better results as the Z garbage collector (ZGC) is considered to be memory-hungry in some conditions.
+For JVM Arguments it is recommended that you use: ```-Xmx3G -XX:+UnlockExperimentalVMOptions -XX:+UseShenandoahGC -XX:+DisableExplicitGC``` as your arguments instead of default (You can change the RAM of ```-Xmx3G``` value if you want more RAM or less to be used, But depends on your computer's hardware) for better results as the Z garbage collector (ZGC) is considered to be memory-hungry in some conditions.

 ### Alternate MCWine branch